manuelrujano/ManuelRujano_thesis/README.md

 # **Assessment Of Non -Coding Mutations In Endometriosis And Ovarian Cancer Histotypes**

-This repository contains my master thesis work done in Spring 2023 at AstraZeneca in Gothenburg.
+This repository contains my master thesis work done in Spring 2024 at the University of Gothenburg.
 The final report can be read at this [Link](https://github.com/manuelrujano)

 Overview
 The study design aims to detect and interpret non-coding variants in cancer.
 Sarek version